scottellis/oe-deptools/README.md

         Usage: oey.py [options] [package]

         Displays dependencies for a given package or recipe.
-        Uses the pn-depends.dot file for its raw data.
+        Uses either pn-depends.dot or package-depends.dot for its raw data.
-        Generate a pn-depends.dot file by running bitbake -g <recipe>.
+        Generate the *.dot files by running bitbake -g <recipe>.

         Options:
         -h      Show this help message and exit
-        -v      Show error messages such as recursive dependencies -r      Show reverse dependencies, i.e. packages dependent on package -f      Flat output instead of default tree output -d <depth>      Maximum depth to follow dependencies, default and max is 10 -s      Show child package dependencies that are already listed as direct parent dependencies.
+        -v      Show error messages such as recursive dependencies -r      Show reverse dependencies, i.e. packages dependent on package -f      Flat output instead of default tree output -p      Use package-depends.dot; pn-depends.dot by default
+        -d <depth>      Maximum depth to follow dependencies, default and max is 10 -s      Show child package dependencies that are already listed as direct parent dependencies.